Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Introduction

-Section \ref{sec:settings} provides the settings and discusses empirical examples where our testing could be relevant.
-Sections \ref{sec:estimation} and \ref{sec:tests} outline a methodology that generalizes the framework of \cite{chen23} to panel data settings.
+The paper is organized as follows.
+Section \ref{sec:settings} presents the settings and discusses empirical examples in which our testing may be relevant.
+Section \ref{sec:estimation} introduces two estimators for the group structure: the PCR and TSK estimators.
+Section \ref{sec:tests} develops our testing procedures, generalizing the framework of \citet{chen23} to panel data settings, and establishes their finite-sample and asymptotic validity.
+Section \ref{sec:ci} constructs selective confidence intervals.
 Section \ref{sec:extensions} discusses potential extensions of the main analysis.
-These include models with unit-specific heterogeneity (for instance, Extension 1 of \citealp{bonhomme_grouped_2015} and Example 1 of \citealp{su_identifying_2016}), models with interactive fixed effects \citep[][among others]{su_identifying_2018}, models with time-varying grouped fixed effects \citep{bonhomme_grouped_2015,aguilar-loyo_grouped_2024}, and models with group-specific structural breaks \citep{lumsdaine_estimation_2023}.
+These include models with unit-specific heterogeneity (for instance, Extension 1 of \citealp{bonhomme_grouped_2015} and Example 1 of \citealp{su_identifying_2016}) and models with time-varying GFE \citep{bonhomme_grouped_2015,aguilar-loyo_grouped_2024}.
 The results of Monte Carlo simulations are included in Section \ref{sec:motivating_simulations}.
 Empirical illustrations are given in Section \ref{sec:applications}.
 Section \ref{sec:otherquestions} concludes the paper with directions to future research.